Aliases for CREB3 Gene

 GeneCards Summary for CREB3 Gene

 CREB3 (CAMP Responsive Element Binding Protein 3) is a Protein Coding gene.
-Diseases associated with CREB3 include human t-cell leukemia virus type 1 and herpes simplex.
-Among its related pathways are PI3K-Akt signaling pathway and GPCR Pathway.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and sequence-specific DNA binding.
+Diseases associated with CREB3 include Herpes Simplex and T-Cell Lymphoblastic Leukemia/Lymphoma.
+Among its related pathways are HIF1Alpha Pathway and DREAM Repression and Dynorphin Expression.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and sequence-specific DNA binding.
 An important paralog of this gene is CREB3L3.